ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 implementation.
-For example, rather than centralize the role of attestation in one or few entities, attestation could be a distributed function performed by a quorum of many parties, provided that neither Issuers nor Origins learn which attester implementations were chosen.
-As a result, clients could have more opportunities to switch between attestation participants.
+For example, rather than centralize the role of attestation in one or few entities, attestation could be a distributed function performed by a quorum of many parties, provided that neither Issuers nor Origins learn which Attester implementations were chosen.
+As a result, Clients could have more opportunities to switch between attestation participants.

 # Security Considerations {#security}